 What I’m Looking For

 I can describe the qualities of what I’m looking for more than I can name the specific thing.
 I love nuanced, fully developed characters, because I will follow a character I love just about anywhere.
 I adore characters who do things, who take action in their own lives, who love and lie and take risks and fight to get what they want, who are faced with and make difficult choices.
 I love books with Big Ideas at their heart often excite me, especially when the ideas are matched with action that is compelling to a children’s/YA audience.

 I’d love to see more school stories and sports books.
 I’m the child of two former teachers, so my life from the age of four to twenty-one pretty much revolved around school, and I played soccer, t-ball, volleyball, and basketball growing up (all badly, I cheerfully admit).
 I’m also interested in books that involve religion and religious questions (and including both Eastern and Western religions), although I’m not interested in books that exist solely to espouse a particular religious viewpoint.
 In other words, the religious aspect ought to be driven by the character’s journey, not the other way around.

 What does “literary” mean?

 It means that the manuscript explores a situation in some depth, whether it’s emotional depth (you’re going deep into this character’s pain) or philosophical depth (your book is really about the meaning of life) or factual depth (by the end of your book I will be absolutely fascinated by sea slugs) -- or best, all of the above.
 Literary books delve rather than skimming or describing the surface.
-But it does have to be written well too: showing, not telling, all that.

 Some people think that literary fiction doesn’t have action to it — that literary fiction is people sitting around and feeling and talking at each other.
 This is not true.
 In literary fiction, the writer is as interested in the characters’ emotional development as he or she is in the action the novel portrays, and particularly in the relationship between the two, even if that relationship isn’t spelled out in so many words.